10ego/ecoregion_NDVI/readme.md

 Here is an example of using the MODIS NDVI dataset, calculating the average NDVI value given a certain shapefile data in the form of geoJSON.

 ## Shapefile
 [The RESOLVE Ecoregions 2017 dataset](https://developers.google.com/earth-engine/datasets/catalog/RESOLVE_ECOREGIONS_2017?hl=en) was used to generate the shapefile.
 It includes over 1100 regions in various forms including polygons, multipolygons, and multigeometry types.
+The geoJSON file is over 500mb and is lazily loaded into memory without optimization as I'm running this on a 32GB RAM machine.
-A sample of the dataset is included in this repository.
+A sample of the dataset is included in this repository but the original geoJSON dataset is available through Earth Engine or the [RESOLVE dataset](https://ecoregions2017.appspot.com).

 ## Interacting with Google Earth Engine